Jan 05 2012

 This is not a New Year’s Resolution

-Published by Brittany under Random Musings
+Published by under Random Musings

 I miss writing.
 I was an English major, after all, and over the course of my education I became so adept at cranking out ten page papers that I didn’t realize that the ability to communicate on paper (or screen) is a cultivated skill.
 Something to be appreciated and nurtured.
 And when I graduated, all that time for writing fell victim to the demands of real life.